Jeff Arce/Jarce ArtThor

 An ambitious drumline and snare rang together, mingled with the wild wailing of an electric guitar.

-The point of her tongue parted into a slimy fork, and suddenly it darted out from her throat.
-It was impossibly long.
-It coiled around his neck and choked the air from him.
-The chasm in her jaw unzipped her sternum and ripped through her navel.
-The tape stretched and snapped apart.
+The point of her wanting tongue parted into a slimy fork, and suddenly it darted out from her throat.
+It was impossibly long, coiling around his neck and strangling the air from him.
+The chasm in her jaw unzipped her sternum and ripped across her navel.
+The black tape that covered her body stretched and snapped apart.
 Then the two halves of her body peeled away, opening wide to unveil her insides, like a grueling Venus Flytrap.
-It sounded like the crunch of an old tree branch rending in half.
+It sounded like the crunch of an old tree branch crumbling to earth.
 Slaver rained down from her upper jaw to the viscera cradled within.
-Her eyes were smoking like embers.
+Her eyes were smoking like smoldering embers.
 Sweat pooled on Tyler’s brow, as he tried to scream, tried to fight.
-Green, dappled tentacles stretched out of her, and lassoed up his limbs.
-His face was turning black from strangulation as he watched with wide, bloodshot eyes.
+Green and purple spotted tentacles stretched out of her and lassoed up his limbs.
+His face was turning dark blue from asphyxiation as he watched with wide, bloodshot eyes.
 Her ribcage transformed into spears that slammed into him, piercing his arms and shoulders, and back.
-Like greedy fingers they dug into him, tearing pieces off, and shoveling chunks of flesh and bone into her yawning chest cavity.
-Something in her saliva liquefied his ragged tissue once inside, and budding cells that lined her organs puckered like parched lips to drink the sizzling, viscosity voraciously.
-She broke him in half with her python-like tentacles, and the life left from his eyes at last.
-Blood painted the walls black, splashing on the floor in sheets that circled round a hidden drain built in the tiled floor beneath them.
+Like rapacious fingers they dug into him, tearing pieces off, and shoveling chunks of flesh and bone into her yawning chest cavity.
+Something in her saliva liquefied his ragged tissue and twisted striation.
+Once the meat was inside of her the budding cells that lined her organs puckered up like parched lips eager to drink the sizzling, viscosity thirstily.
+D’s strong tentacles then sinched around his frame and broke him in half.
+His yawning mouth stopped trying to pull air as he died.
+Blood painted the walls black in that instant, splashing on the floor in sheets that circled round a hidden drain built in the tiled floor beneath them.
 When there was nothing left of his upper body but a pile of mangled guts she went back together again.
-The rift that had sliced through her mended.
+The rift that had sliced through her sealed.
 She and her exquisite, tattooed flesh were one.
 Straddling him there, she grabbed ahold of the gnawed spinal cord protruding up through the gore that resided between her legs.
 D curled her fingers around it and licked the nails on her other hand clean of blood.
 Streams of dark crimson ran down the center of her body in thick runnels like melted wax.

 Outside the room, the security officer with the grotesque bite mark on his neck was standing watch, coated under nervous perspiration.
-He was trying not to retch from the repulsive sounds that only he had heard.
+He was trying not to retch from the repulsive sounds that only he had heard moments ago.

 “Shall we conclude this council,” Madam Bassy stood at her high table, hoisting a long, smoldering cigarette holder to her lips, “on a generous note.
 A token of our gratitude to the daring men of The Company….”

-She snapped her fingers, and her provocative nymphs capered in, taking each one of her guests by the hand and walking them from the high table to the private chambers far in the back.
-Zenith Guerrio pursed his lips with carnal interest as he savored the way his girl swayed her hips before him as she took him away.
+She snapped her fingers, and her provocative nymphs came sashaying in, taking each one of her guests by the hand and walking them from the high table, and down the spiral steps.
+They would then part the crowd to lead their rugged guests toward the private chambers far in the back.
+Zenith Guerrio pursed his lips with carnal interest as he savored the way his girl swayed her lusty hips before him as she took him away.
 The dancers enraptured them, and as if hypnotized they went with them willingly.

 Bassy pulled from the cigarette and breathed a stream of liquid smoke slowly.
 “Let no one leave here with doubt on their tongue,” she said.
 “Let no appetite go unnourished.
 Not here.
 No—Never at Bassy’s Basilica.”